K-wanC/Starting-Arduino-projects/Button Piano/Button_Piano.md

 # Button Piano

-A fundamental approach towards utilizing buzzer, learn how to give buzzer sound variants, as the buzzer reacts to buttons.
+A fundamental approach towards utilizing buzzer, learn how to give buzzer sound variants by using tone(), as the buzzer reacts to buttons.

 ## Building